Seceda is a mountain in the Odle/Geisler Group situated within the Puez-Odle Nature Park in South Tyrol, Italy.

 Seceda Hiking Map

-The best time to hike to Seceda is in September, or in early October, when there are less people, but the weather is still stable.
-Avoid August if possible.
+Our favorite time to visit is in Autumn (mid September – late October), when there are less people, but the weather is still stable.

 The Seceda ski area is part of the the Seceda-Col Raiser-Rasciesa skiing consortium.